Otto Pfenninger - Brighton Photographer

 Eliza Loose Mother-in-law 65 Shirley, Surrey

-[ABOVE] Details of the photographer Otto Pfenninger and his family as recorded in the 1901 census return for 79 West Street, Brighton.
+[ABOVE] Details of the photographer Otto Pfenninger and his family, as recorded on the 1901 census return for 79 West Street, Brighton.

 Otto Pfenninger as a Pioneer of Colour Photography

 Today, the name of Otto Pfenninger is mainly associated with the early history of colour photography.
-In 1906, Pfenninger, an early pioneer of colour photography, designed and built a special camera that used 3-colour separated plates to create full-colour photographic images.
-In the Summer of 1906, Pfenninger took his tri-colour, single exposure camera to the parks and beaches of Brighton and created some of the earliest colour images of the seaside town.
+In 1905, Otto Pfenninger, an early pioneer of colour photography, designed and built a special camera that used 3-colour separated plates to create full-colour photographic images.
+In the Summer of 1906, Otto Pfenninger took his tri-colour, single exposure camera to the parks and beaches of Brighton and created some of the earliest colour images of the seaside town.
 The Royal Photographic Society has in its collection a number of colour photographs taken by Otto Pfenninger between June and August 1906.
 Some, if not all, the photographs were taken in the seaside resort of Brighton.
 A number of the photographs, including Figures on beach with a pier, 8.30am, 6th August 1906 ; Children in the water, 6th August 1906 ; Crowded Beach, 1906 ; Children Playing on the Beach, 1906 ; Mother and Children Paddling, 16th June, 1906 ; The Boat Trip, 1906; and Group of Children, 1906, were clearly taken at Brighton.
 The pier and the stone groyne which appear in several of Pfenninger's tri-colour photographs can be identified as Brighton's Palace Pier and the flint-faced promenade groyne opposite Brighton's East Street.
 The five children posing for Pfenninger's 1906 photograph entitled Group of Children are standing in front of the King's Road Arches on Brighton's seafront.
 The "one exposure" colour photograph of a mother and her two children near a park bench, photographed by Otto Pfenninger on 15th July 1906, was possibly taken in a Brighton park.
+During this period, Otto Pfenninger was working alongside Captain William Norman Lascelles Davidson and Dr Benjamin Jumeaux, two local men who were experimenting with colour cinematography.

-Colour photographs by Otto Pfenninger can be viewed by searching the Science & Society Picture Library with the key words "Otto Pfenninger".
-SCIENCE & SOCIETY
+More colour photographs by Otto Pfenninger can be viewed by searching the Science & Society Picture Library with the key words "Otto Pfenninger".

 PICTURE LIBRARY